lucpena/PersonalContactKeeper/README.md

 # PersonalContactKeeper
 A Personal Contact Keeper made with MERN Full Stack (MongoDB, Express, React and Node.js).
-The project is a full CRUD using a real cloud data base, and a complete login functionaly, with pasword encryptation.
-You can create an account, login, Create a contact, Read a contact, Update a contact and Delete a contact.
+This project is a full CRUD, using a real cloud data base, and a complete login functionally, with password and encryption.
+You can create an account, login, Create, Read Update and Delete a contact.

 # Screenshots